mosdragon/site_builder/content/project/sumo.md

 ### Results
 On December 18th, we found out that the SUMO challege deadline would be pushed back to January 14th.
-We continue work on steps `(3)` and `(4)` but didn't get very far in attempting `(4)`.
+We continued work on step `(3)` but didn't get very far in step `(4)`, so our final pipeline consists of steps `(1)` through `(3)`.
 We made our submission on Sunday, January 13th, and are currently awaiting official results.

 ### Visual Results in 3D